About Ryehill Country Cottages

 After five very successful and enjoyable years preparing the food and running the restaurant we had become very tired and, when we were needed to support elderly family in Cheshire, we closed the restaurant and sold the main farmhouse before moving to Cheshire in 2002.
 The restaurant building was let as offices for five and a half years and the cottages were cared for by a housekeeper for two years.
 We returned to Ryehills in 2004 to live in Cherry Tree Cottage and then Bradwall Cottage while the offices were converted into Ryehills Barn which is now our family home.
 In 2008 the paddock in front of the Barn, and behind Eaton, Bradwall and Cherry Tree cottages, was made into a formal garden and we are thrilled at the variety of wildlife our bog gardens, stream and ponds manage to attract and at the many different vegetables and fruits we can grow.
 In 2012 we gained permission to add an extension to our home and work started in 2013.
 This is now completed and we are delighted with our L shaped barn which blends well with the other buildings and provides us with more ground floor space which is very useful as our family continues to expand.

 Since first moving to Ryehills our four children, who were then all at school, have moved away to enjoy their own family lives and careers.
 We now have nine grand children - 5 grandsons and 4 granddaughters.
 Our eldest son lives in Perth, Australia and our middle son in Singapore; our daughter (our eldest child) and her family live at Studley near to Stratford upon Avon and our youngest son and his family recently relocated to Northamptonshire from Cheshire much to our delight.
 Oli and Danielle decided to buy one of our cottages (Eaton) and to extend it into what was formerly The Studio so now we have two granddaughters living next door to us!
-We travel to Perth and Singapore as often as possible to visit our children and grandchildren as well as travelling to our house in Brittany.
+We travel to Perth and Singapore as often as possible to visit our children and grandchildren.
 Our grandchildren have a variety of interesting names - our granddaughters are Mackenzie, Freya, Millie and Scarlett and our grandsons are Arthur, Oscar, Albert, Cooper and Ralph.

 Why not take the opportunity to relax and enjoy the tranquility of middle England at Ryehill Country Cottages?